cucapra/gator/Artifact.md

 * The included virtual machine image
 * Building this repository yourself

 With the virtual machine image, you will just need a hypervisor capable of running the image.
+Using the VM will produce results that work, but will be very slow since modern VMs will likely use software for rendering rather than the GPU.
 Otherwise, to build this repository, you will need to clone the `oopsla2020` branch of this repository, and follow the setup instructions in `README.md` of the root directory, the setup instructions in `examples/README.md`, _and_ the setup instructions in `benchmarks/README.md`.
-These instructions require installation of the following tools:

-* OCaml (version 4.04 or higher)
-* Dune
-* Menhir
-* NPM
-* Yarn
-* Python 3 + pip + various libraries
-* Chromium

 ## Virtual Machine Overview